Citation Sentiment Reflects Multiscale Sociocultural Norms: Results

 \section{Results}

 In a large connected citation network of $108909$ papers from the PMC Open Access Subset, we assess citation sentiment as neutral, favorable, or critical (see Supplement).
 Neutral sentiment is observed in factual phrases or statements, devoid of opinion (e.g., “was reported”, “has been shown”, “can alter”, “can play a role”, “is”, “responds to”).
 Favorable sentiment is observed in phrases or statements that indicate a positive assessment or evaluation (e.g., adjectival phrases like "elegantly shown", “optimized method”, “powerful tools”) or that indicate consensus or consistency (e.g., “converging results”, “conclusion is consistent”).
 Critical sentiment is observed in phrases or statements that indicate debate (“the focus of debate”), disagreement (“while other studies do X, we argue Y”), difference (“in contrast to a previous report”), distinction (“is not applicable here”), distance (“despite the fact that many studies have evaluated X, very few have evaluated Y”), or limitation (“however, X method limits desirable outcome Y”).
 In this formulation, then, sentiment captures both social and epistemic alignment by measuring evaluation and intellectual commonality, respectively.

-After extracting $627108$ citation sentences and parsing them, we observed that $37.3\%$ were favorable, $5.3\%$ were critical, and $57.4\%$ were neutral.
-Our first question was how these sentiments were aligned with ingroup/outgroup relations and structures of dominance.
-Specifically, we investigated how sentiment is assigned to the ingroup of collaborators (vs. the outgroup of scholars one has never co-authored with) and to the dominant group of scholars with high h-indices (vs. the less dominant group of scholars with lower h-indices).
+After measuring the sentiment of $627108$ extracted citation sentences, counted by the number of citation locations in a sentence, we assign sentiment values to each of the citer-citee pairs and aggregate them (see Methods and Supplement for further details).
+We observe that $42.21\%$ are favorable, $7.94\%$ are critical, and $49.85\%$ are neutral.
+Our first question is how these sentiments align with ingroup/outgroup relations and structures of dominance.
+Specifically, we investigate how sentiment is assigned to the ingroup of collaborators (vs. the outgroup of scholars one has never co-authored with) and to the dominant group of scholars with high h-indices (vs. the less dominant group of scholars with lower h-indices).